 Hailed by The Straits Times as an “excellent young conductor”, Moses Gay’s first foray into conducting began at the age of 16, where he earned great praise from renowned Chinese conductor Ku Lap Man while conducting Phoon Yew Tien’s The Forge Ahead.
 Since then, he has developed into an outstanding musician, graduating with First Class Honours from the Nanyang Academy of Fine Arts and obtaining a Master’s Degree in Orchestral Conducting at the China Conservatory of Music, both on full scholarship.
 While studying at the Conservatory in 2011, he was appointed as SCO’s Conducting Assistant.
 He has also held the position of Assistant Conductor at the China Youth Philharmonic Orchestra.
-In 2014, he was appointed the Assistant Conductor of the Singapore Chinese Orchestra (SCO), Singapore’s only national Chinese Orchestra, where he continues to grow as a conductor.
+In 2014, he was appointed the Assistant Conductor of the Singapore Chinese Orchestra (SCO), and subsequently in 2020, he became Associate Conductor of SCO, Singapore’s only national Chinese Orchestra, where he continues to grow as a conductor.
 Gay is also currently the Associate Conductor of the Singapore National Youth Chinese Orchestra (SNYCO) and the Music Director of the National University of Singapore Chinese Orchestra.

 During the course of his study, Gay was privileged to receive tutelage from eminent conductors such as Roberto Paternostro, Martin Sieghart, Vance George, Mark Gibson, Leon Gregorian, Wolfgang Doerner and Marc Trautmann in various masterclasses and as their assistant, received positive appraisals from all.
 He was mentored by Alexander Polischuk at the Saint Petersburg State Conservatory in Russia and throughout his postgraduate course, received tutelage from Professor Youqing Yang and Maestro Tsung Yeh.